 - 1. You acquired something you wanted. - 2.
-You threw away something you didn't want. - 3.
-You abandoned something you knew you were supposed to have. - 4.
-You did something else with the time which was otherwise appointed for you. - 5.
-You went into a space you were not supposed to occupy. - 6.
-You left the place you were supposed to be. - 7.
-You were happy to have acquired something you couldn't afford. - 8.
-You happily defied directions you had been given. - 9.
-You were sent to one place and chose to go to another. - 10.
+You threw away something you didn't want. - You abandoned something you knew you were supposed to have. - 4.
+You did something else with the time which was otherwise appointed for you. - You went into a space you were not supposed to occupy. - 6.
+You left the place you were supposed to be. - You were happy to have acquired something you couldn't afford. - 8.
+You happily defied directions you had been given. - You were sent to one place and chose to go to another. - 10.
 You chose your own clothing. - 11.
 You wore something in spite of what people would think. - 12.
-You got rid of something which bored you. - 13.
-You were glad to have choice over one of two objects. - 14.
-You didn't drink any more than you wanted to. - 15.
-You successfully refused to eat. - 16.
-You did what you pleased with yourself. - 17.
-You did what you pleased with a smaller person.

-- 18. You were right not to have accepted something.

-- 19. You gave away a present you had received.

-- 20. You destroyed an object somebody forced upon you.

-- 21. You had something you wanted and maintained it well.

-- 22. You maliciously scuffed your shoes.

-- 23. You didn't read the book you had been given.

-- 24. You refused to be owned.

-- 25. You changed somebody's orders.

-- 26. You slept where you pleased.

-- 27. You refused to bathe.

-- 28. You spoiled some clothing and were cheerful about it.

-- 29. You got what you wanted.
+You got rid of something which bored you. - You were glad to have choice over one of two objects.

+- 14. You didn't drink any more than you wanted to. - You successfully refused to eat. - You did what you pleased with yourself. - 17.
+You did what you pleased with a smaller person. - 18.
+You were right not to have accepted something. - 19.
+You gave away a present you had received. - You destroyed an object somebody forced upon you. - You had something you wanted and maintained it well. - You maliciously scuffed your shoes. - 23.
+You didn't read the book you had been given. - 24.
+You refused to be owned. - 25.
+You changed somebody's orders. - 26.
+You slept where you pleased. - 27.
+You refused to bathe. - 28.
+You spoiled some clothing and were cheerful about it. - 29.
+You got what you wanted.
-- 30. You got back something you had lost.

-- 31. You got the person you wanted.

-- 32. You refused a partner.

-- 33. You threw the blankets off the bed.

-- 34. You had your own way.

-- 35. You found you had been right in refusing it.